erc7579/erc7579-implementation/erc.md

 ### Extensions

 While we want to be minimal, we also want to allow for innovation and opinionated features.
 Some of these features might also need to be standardized (for similar reasons as the core interfaces) even if not all smart accounts will implement them.
-To ensure that this is possible, we have outlined a system for extending the standard with more opinionated features in a backwards-compatible way.
-Outlining this system is important to ensure that the core interfaces are not overriden by extensions that prevent backwards compatibility and disadvantage accounts that choose not to use these extensions.
+To ensure that this is possible, we suggest for future standardisation efforts to be done as extensions to this standard.
+This means that the core interfaces will not change, but that new interfaces can be added as extensions.
+These should be proposed as separate ERCs, for example with the title `XXX Extension to ERC-XXXX`.

 ### Specifications

 #### Multiple execution functions

 The ERC-4337 validation phase validates calls to execution functions.
-Modular validation requires the validation module to know the specific function being validated, especially for Session Key Validators.
+Modular validation requires the validation module to know the specific function being validated, especially for session key based Validators.
 It needs to know:

 1. The function called by Entrypoint on the account.
 2. The target address if it is an execution function.
 3. Whether it is a `call` or `delegatecall`.
 4. Whether it is a single or batched transaction.
-5. The function signature used in the interaction with the external contract (e.g. ERC20 transfer).
+5. The function signature used in the interaction with the external contract.

 For a flourishing module ecosystem, compatibility across accounts is crucial.
 However, if smart accounts implement custom execute functions with different parameters and calldata offsets, it becomes much harder to build reusable modules across accounts.